ryantd42/NY-Legislative-Git/2023/S2566B-2023/bill.md

  MINES  THAT THE PATIENT WOULD BENEFIT FROM MEDICAL CANNABIS, THE CERTIF- ICATION MUST BE RE-ISSUED; AND (G) the board shall make  regulations  to implement this subdivision.
-  [9. (a) A certification may be a special certification if, in addition to  the  other requirements for a certification, the practitioner certi- fies in the certification that the patient's  condition  is  progressive and degenerative or that delay in the patient's certified medical use of
+  9. [(a) A certification may be a special certification if, in addition to  the  other requirements for a certification, the practitioner certi- fies in the certification that the patient's  condition  is  progressive and degenerative or that delay in the patient's certified medical use of